causaest/onrbooks/rbooks-online-extras.md

 This book is written to be used as a reference guide to nearly all feature engineering methods you will encounter.
 Really comprehensive, and frequently updated at https://github.com/EmilHvitfeldt/feature-engineering-az.

+06. ISLR tidymodels labs, by Emil Hvitfeldt: https://emilhvitfeldt.github.io/ISLR-tidymodels-labs

+A complement to the 2nd edition "An Introduction to Statistical Learning" book, using the tidymodels set of packages.
+Updated here: https://github.com/EmilHvitfeldt/ISLR-tidymodels-labs.

+07. Applied Machine Learning for Tabular Data, by Max Kuhn and Kjell Johnson: https://aml4td.org/

+A code-free practical guide to developing quality predictive models from tabular data.
+The book takes a holistic view of the predictive modeling process and focuses on a few areas that are usually left out, such as feature engineering methods and post-modeling activities.
+Updated at: https://github.com/aml4td/website/.
+There's also a dedicated book for exercises at: https://exercises.aml4td.org/.

+08. Tidymodels Computing Supplement, by Max Kuh: https://tidymodels.aml4td.org/

+A tidymodels companion to "Applied Machine Learning for Tabular Data".

 ### Specialized Applications

 01. Introduction to Econometrics with R, by Christoph Hanck, Martin Arnold, Alexander Gerber, Martin Schmelzer: https://www.econometrics-with-r.org/